Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: RLVQC Framework: Structure Discovery and Deployment

+Our main goal is to learn modular ansatzes whose blocks can be used to instantiate ansatzes for larger problems.
+This is achieved by \textit{RLVQC Block}, which constructs a modular two-qubit block that is subsequently composed to build the final ansatz.
+However, since this introduces an explicit structural restriction and the \textit{Block} variant operates in a substantially more constrained search space, we also consider a reference variant that constructs the complete circuit directly, without predefined structural constraints, namely \textit{RLVQC Global}.
+Comparing these two variants allows us to assess the impact of imposing modularity on the learned ansatzes.

+In both models, an action is defined as the addition of a single gate to either the current two-qubit block (in RLVQC Block) or the current circuit (in RLVQC Global).
+Each action specifies both the gate type and the target qubit(s).
+Consequently, the action space $\mathcal{A}$ comprises all valid combinations of gates and qubits available to the agent within its respective scope.
+The gates for both variants may include both single-qubit and two-qubit gates, which can be either parametric or non-parametric.
+Note that the specific gate set from which the agent can choose depends on the experiment and will be explained in Section \ref{sec:exp_protocol:effectiveness_block} and \ref{sec:exp_protocol:block_transfer}.

-The main distinction between RLVQC Global and Block lies in the definition of the action space: \begin{itemize} \item RLVQC Block: This variant enforces an ansatz structure that is closer to QAOA, where an action corresponds to the insertion of a specific gate within a 2-qubit block, which is then applied to all interacting qubit pairs\footnote{\textit{Interacting qubits} refer to pairs of qubits that correspond to binary variables that interact in the QUBO cost function, \idest all $i,j$ such that $q_{ij} \neq 0$.} using independent parameters for each gate instance. \item RLVQC Global: This variant removes all constraints and an action is defined as the insertion of a specific gate applied to one or two selected qubits among the total number of qubits available. \end{itemize}
+The main distinction between the two variants lies in the configuration of this action space: \begin{itemize} \item \textbf{RLVQC Block}: This variant enforces an ansatz structure inspired by QAOA.
+An action corresponds to inserting a gate into a foundational two-qubit block.
+At each step, the current block is applied to all \textit{interacting qubit pairs}\footnote{Interacting qubits are defined as pairs $(i, j)$ corresponding to binary variables with non-zero interactions in the QUBO cost function ($q_{ij} \neq 0$).} to obtain a candidate $n$-qubit ansatz.
+The parameters of the gates may be independent or not depending on the specific parameter-sharing scheme, which is described in Section~\ref{sec:rlvqc:param_sharing}. \item \textbf{RLVQC Global}: This variant removes all architectural constraints, allowing the agent to place gates between any available qubit pair or on any individual qubit.
+This offers maximal flexibility in circuit design at the cost of a larger search space.
+Here, an action is defined as the insertion of a specific gate applied to one or two selected qubits among the total number of qubits available. \end{itemize}

-More formally, the action set $\mathcal{A}$ comprises all combinations of gates and target qubits that the agent can insert into the circuit.
-It includes both single-qubit and two-qubit gates, along with the indices of the qubits on which they act.
-Therefore, the action set is given by $\mathcal{A} = \mathcal{S} \cup \mathcal{D}$, where the sets $\mathcal{S}$ and $\mathcal{D}$ are defined as follows: \begin{itemize} \item \textbf{Single-qubit rotation gates ($\mathcal{S}$):}